Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

-reservoirs = false                  # include reservoir modelling, default is false kin_wave_iteration = false          # enable kinematic wave iterations in the model, default is false thicknesslayers = [100, 300, 800]   # specific SBM setting: for each soil layer a thickness [mm] is specified min_streamorder = 3                 # minimum stream order to delineate subbasins, default is 4 (for multi-threading computing purposes)
+reservoirs = false                  # include reservoir modelling, default is false kin_wave_iteration = false          # enable kinematic wave iterations in the model, default is false thicknesslayers = [100, 300, 800]   # specific SBM setting: for each soil layer a thickness [mm] is specified min_streamorder_river = 5           # minimum stream order to delineate subbasins for river domain, default is 6 (for multi-threading computing purposes) min_streamorder_land = 4            # minimum stream order to delineate subbasins for land domain, default is 5 (for multi-threading computing purposes)

 ```

 ## State options